Pope Sergius I: Election

 Pope Conon died on 21 September 687 after a long illness and a reign of less than a year.
-His archdeacon, Paschal, had already attempted to secure the papacy by bribing exarch of Ravenna, John II Platyn.
+His archdeacon, Paschal, had already attempted to secure the papacy by bribing the exarch of Ravenna, John II Platyn.
 A more numerous faction wanted the archpriest Theodore to become pope.
 The two factions entered into armed combat, each in possession of part of the Lateran Palace, which was the papal residence.
 To break the deadlock, a group of civic authorities, army officers, clergy, and other citizens met in the Palatine imperial palace, elected Sergius, and then stormed the Lateran, forcing the two rival candidates to accept Sergius.

 Though pretending to accept Sergius, Paschal sent messengers to Platyn, promising a large sum of gold in exchange for military support.
 The exarch arrived, recognised that Sergius had been regularly elected, but demanded the gold anyway.
 After Sergius's consecration on 15 December 687, Platyn departed.
 Paschal continued his intrigues and was eventually confined to a monastery on charges of witchcraft.
 Sergius's consecration ended the last disputed sede vacante of the Byzantine Papacy.

 Papacy

 On 10 April 689, Sergius baptised King Cædwalla of Wessex in Rome.
 He also ordained Willibrord as bishop of the Frisians.
 After Berhtwald was consecrated archbishop of Canterbury by Archbishop Godwin of Lyon, he travelled to Rome and received the pallium from Pope Sergius.
-Sergius was active in ending the Schism of the Three Chapters with Old-Aquileia in 698.
+Sergius was active in ending the Schism of the Three Chapters with Old Aquileia in 698.
 He founded the diaconia of Santa Maria in Via Lata on Via del Corso, encompassing a city quarter that developed in the 8th century.
 He also "restored and embellished" the Eastern church of Santi Cosma e Damiano.

 Sergius I did not attend the Quinisext Council of 692, which was attended by 226 or 227 bishops, overwhelmingly from the Patriarchate of Constantinople.
 The participation of Basil of Gortyna in Crete, belonging to the Patriarchate of Rome, has been seen in the East as representing Rome and even as signifying Roman approval, but he was in fact not a papal legate.
 Sergius rejected the canons of the council as invalid and declared that he would "rather die than consent to erroneous novelties".
 Though a loyal subject of the Empire, he would not be "its captive in matters of religion".
-Writers such as Andrew J. Ekonomou have speculated on which canons in particular Sergius found objectionable.
+Writers such as Andrew J. Ekonomou have speculated on which canons, in particular, Sergius found objectionable.
 Ekonomou excludes the anathemising of Pope Honorius I, the declaration of Constantinople as equal in privileges but second in honour to Rome.
 All popes since Leo the Great had adamantly rejected the 28th canon of the Council of Chalcedon, which on the basis of political considerations tried to raise the ecclesiastical status of the Patriarchate of Constantinople to equality with that of old Rome.
 Ekonomou mentions rather the approval by the Quinisext Council of all 85 Apostolic Canons, of which Sergius would have supported only the first 50.